Staff

 Director of Compliance

 Mady Knuckles is from Harlan County and graduated from Harlan Independent High School before pursuing her undergraduate degree at Union Commonwealth University in Knox County.
 Mady has been a part of the Boys and Girls Clubs of Appalachia for most of her life, starting as a member at 6 years old.
 She the became a program aide at the Cawood Ledford site, a Youth Development Professional at the Union College site, a Unit Director at the Black Mountain site and now she serves as our Director of Compliance.
-Mady resides in Harlan County with her husband.
+Mady resides in Harlan County with her husband and their daughter.
 Her tireless efforts not only uphold rigorous compliance standards but also empower and inspire the children and families she serves, making a lasting impact in the region.